sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 ---
 title: "Federation API"
 description: "The federation API controls federation of Sensu clusters.
-Here’s a reference for the federation API in Sensu Go, including examples.
+This reference describes the Sensu federation API, including examples.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: